johanmodin/spacecubes/README.md

 # spacecubes
-*Now listen you Royal Highness, take only what you need to survive!*

 ## Overview
-`spacecubes` is a simple voxel renderer for three-dimensional NumPy arrays.
+*spacecubes* is a simple voxel renderer for three-dimensional NumPy arrays.
 It is made to be easy to use and allowing fast visualization.
 It is not made to produce good looking images or be feature rich.

+### Installation
+`pip install spacecubes[all]`

 ## Demo
 ![Alt Text](https://media.giphy.com/media/1XADnkAnPnnw2YyCAg/giphy.gif)